syseleven/grav-docs-syseleven-stack/user/pages/02.Tutorials/09.dnsaas/docs.en.md

 Note, that the shown email-address `hostmaster@example.com` is a placeholder by openstack, any given value will be ignored for secondary zones.

-Attention: Because more than one master ip address can be specified, the list must either be terminated with a double dash or the whole parameter with its list be moved to the end of the command line.
+Attention: Because more than one master IP address can be specified, the list must either be terminated with a double dash or the whole parameter with its list be moved to the end of the command line.

 ```shell
 openstack zone create secondary.domain.example. --type SECONDARY --masters 123.45.67.89